Former Marseille president, businessman Bernard Tapie dies

 Euphoric Marseille fans sang “We Are the Champions” late into the night after defender Basile Boli’s bullet header defeated Italian giant AC Milan 1-0 in Munich.
 The side was captained by Didier Deschamps, a midfielder whose huge work ethic matched Tapie’s and who then coached Marseille to the league title in 2010 and France to World Cup glory in 2018.

+“Bernard Tapie's death deeply saddens me.
+It's under his guidance that I experienced my first big achievements,” Deschamps said.
+“But I keep many other memories of our relationship and I will never forget that he shaped my path.
+He definitely strengthened my spirit as a competitor ... his iron will rubs off on players."

 Tapie was extremely demanding of his players but also close to them.
-Among his star recruits were dazzling winger Enzo Francescoli, ruthless finisher Rudi Voeller and imposing central defender Carlos Mozer.
+Among his star recruits were dazzling wingers Enzo Francescoli and Chris Waddle, ruthless finisher Rudi Voeller and imposing central defender Carlos Mozer.
 Long before the days of social networks and camera phones, Tapie would be filmed opening Champagne with his players in the dressing room after a big win.

+“RIP Bernard Tapie what a man Legend,” Waddle tweeted and shared a photo of him standing alongside prolific striker Jean-Pierre Papin with Tapie behind them.

 Players were devoted to him and played electrifying attacking soccer that lit up stadiums in France and abroad.